malthemorsing/Discord-video-stream/README.md

-# Discord bot video
+# Discord self-bot video
 Fork: [Discord-video-experiment](https://github.com/mrjvs/Discord-video-experiment)

+> [!CAUTION]
+> Using any kind of automation programs on your account can result in your account getting permanently banned by Discord.
+Use at your own risk

 This project implements the custom Discord UDP protocol for sending media.
 Since Discord is likely change their custom protocol, this library is subject to break at any point.
 An effort will be made to keep this library up to date with the latest Discord protocol, but it is not guranteed.

-For better stability it is recommended to use WebRTC protocol instead since Discord is forced to adhere to spec, which means that the non-signaling code is guaranteed to work.
+For better stability it is recommended to use WebRTC protocol instead since Discord is forced to adhere to spec, which means that the non-signaling portion of the code is guaranteed to work.

 ## Features
- - Playing vp8 or h264 video in a voice channel (`go live`, or webcam video)
+ - Playing video & audio in a voice channel (`Go Live`, or webcam video)
- - Playing opus audio in a voice channel

 ## Implementation
 What I implemented and what I did not.